shepherdjerred/macos-cross-compiler/README.md

 # Start a Docker container using the image we built earlier
 # Replace this with the path to the source you want to compile
 SOURCE_CODE=$PWD/samples
-docker run -v $SOURCE_CODE:/workspace/code macos-cross-compiler
+docker run -v $SOURCE_CODE:/workspace/code \
+  -w /workspace/code \
+  -it \
+  macos-cross-compiler \
+  /bin/bash

 # Inside of the Docker container